LeroyBG/skeleton/README.md

 $ npm run dev
 ```

+**Incorporate Skeleton Into A SvelteKit Project**
+Skeleton can be easily incorporated into a SvelteKit Project.
+1. Copy `EmbedSkeleton.svelte` and `LightUpBorder.svelte` into your project's `lib` folder (located inside the the `src` folder)
+2. *Optional:* Update the import in `EmbedSkeleton.svelte` from `import LightUpBorder from "./LightUpBorder.svelte";` to `import LightUpBorder from $lib/LightUpBorder.svelte`
+	- This isn't required, but it'll insure `EmbedSkeleton` won't break if you move it to a different file
+3. In a `+page.svelte` file, import `EmbedSkeleton` and supply it with the necessary props

+**Incorporate Skeleton Into Another (Non-SvelteKit) Website**
+Because Skeleton doesn't require any server-side logic, it can be served as a set of static HTML, CSS, and JavaScript files.
+This makes it easy to incorporate Skeleton as a page or `<iframe>` in your website, regardless what framework it uses (or if it uses any at all).
+This requires using the Svelte compiler to compile the `frontend-component` project into an [HTML custom element](https://developer.mozilla.org/en-US/docs/Web/API/Web_components/Using_custom_elements).
 ##### Backend Initialization
 Make sure the `PORT` and `FRONTEND_URL` environment variables in the `.env` file found the project root are set appropriately.
 The frontend url is just the base url of the site skeleton is running from, usually `http://localhost:5173`.